Climate action is everyone’s business

 “ICC will continue to play a crucial role in identifying opportunities for governments and businesses to work together to build a shared agenda of solutions and actions for a more sustainable future for all.”

-– Paul Polman, Chair, International Chamber of Commerce
+– Paul Polman, Honorary Chair, International Chamber of Commerce

-The ICC Centenary Declaration, issued in May 2019, recognises the escalating climate emergency and wholly endorse the findings of the Intergovernmental Panel on Climate Change (IPCC) Special Report on Global Warming of 1.5°C.
+The ICC Centenary Declaration, issued in May 2019, recognises the escalating climate emergency and wholly endorses the findings of the Intergovernmental Panel on Climate Change (IPCC) Special Report on Global Warming of 1.5°C.

 “We recognise that climate change is a growing emergency, and we wholly endorse the findings of the Intergovernmental Panel on Climate Change on the urgent need to keep the global temperature increase below 1.5 degrees Celsius.
 Through our global network, we will advocate for policy frameworks that support the alignment of business operations with this target and help us to reach the additional goal of net zero emissions in many countries by 2050.
 We readily acknowledge that this will require deep economic transformations and a significant shift in financial markets to meet the imperatives of long-term sustainability and environmental preservation.”